Listed below are the prospectuses for each CNL Securities distributed product.

 Managing dealer of CNL Healthcare Properties II is CNL Securities, member FINRA/SIPC.
-Shares are offered to the public through other broker-dealers or with the assistance of registered investment advisors.
-Broker dealers and investment advisors are reminded that the REIT's communications must be accompanied or preceded by a prospectus.
+Shares are offered to the public through selling firms.
+Selling firms are reminded that the REIT's communications must be accompanied or preceded by a prospectus.

-The REIT was recently organized and has yet to establish any operating history on which investors may evaluate operations and prospects for the future.
-The REIT is a “blind pool” offering that has not identified or acquired any properties, assets or investments.
+The REIT was recently organized and has a limited operating history on which investors may evaluate operations and prospects for the future.
+The REIT is a blind pool offering that is in the initial stages of property acquisitions and has made limited investments.

 Non-traded REITs are illiquid.
 There is no public trading market for the shares.
 The REIT does not expect to offer a liquidity event in the near future and investors should be prepared to hold shares for an indefinite period of time.
 If investors are able to sell their shares, it would likely be at a substantial discount.

 There are significant limitations on the redemption of investors' shares under the REIT's redemption plan.
 The REIT can determine not to redeem any shares or to redeem only a portion of the shares for which redemption is requested.
 In no event will more than 5 percent of the weighted average of all share classes of the outstanding shares be redeemed in any 12-month period.
-The REIT may suspend, terminate or modify the redemption plan at any time.
-Holding periods may be waived for qualifying events.
-For more specific information, including redemptions for special circumstances, please refer to the prospectus.
+The REIT may modify, suspend or terminate the redemption plan at any time.
+Holding periods may be waived for qualifying events

 The REIT is obligated to pay substantial fees to its advisor, managing dealer, property manager and their respective affiliates for their services in managing the day-to-day operations of the REIT based upon agreements that have not been negotiated at arm's length, and some of which are payable based upon factors other than the quality of services.
 These fees could influence their advice and judgment in performing services.
 In addition, certain officers and directors of the advisor also serve as the REIT's officers and directors, as well as officers and directors of competing programs, resulting in conflicts of interest.

-There is no guarantee of future cash distributions or if distributions will be paid at all.
-Due to the high levels of investment costs and fees incurred during the REIT's initial phase, distributions may not be fully covered by cash flows from operating activities and may be paid from expense waivers, borrowings and offering proceeds.
+There is no guarantee of future distributions or that distributions will be paid at all.
+Due to the high levels of investment costs and fees incurred during the REIT's initial phase, distributions will not be fully covered by cash flows from operating activities and will be paid from expense waivers, borrowings and offering proceeds.
+For the nine months ended Sept.
+30, 2017, approximately 49 percent of cash distributions were covered by operating cash flow and 51 percent were funded by offering proceeds.
 For the year ended Dec.
-31, 2016, 100 percent of total distributions were funded by offering proceeds.
-Distributions paid from sources other than operating cash flow, now and in the future, are not sustainable and can reduce investors' overall return.
-See the Risk Factors section of this piece or in the prospectus for additional information about the distribution policy.
+31, 2016, distributions were not covered by operating cash flow and were 100 percent funded by offering proceeds.
+Distributions paid from sources other than operating cash flow, now and in the future, are not sustainable, can reduce investors' overall return and may be dilutive

-The use of leverage to acquire assets may hinder the REIT's ability to pay distributions and/or decrease the value of stockholders’ investments.
+The use of leverage to acquire assets may hinder the REIT's ability to pay distributions and/or decrease the value of shareholders' investments.

 Relating to Forward-Looking Statements